belsopky/upload-lab/README.md

 **Vulnerability:** Double extension with Apache AddHandler misconfiguration

 **Scenario:** The application validates only the final extension using `pathinfo(...
-PATHINFO_EXTENSION)` A file named `shell.php.jpg` passes because `.jpg` is allowed However the server uses `AddHandler application/x-httpd-php .php` which causes Apache to execute any file containing `.php` in its name regardless of the final extension
+PATHINFO_EXTENSION)`.
+A file named `shell.php.jpg` passes because `.jpg` is allowed.
+However the server uses `AddHandler application/x-httpd-php .php` which causes Apache to execute any file containing `.php` in its name regardless of the final extension.

 **Exploitation:**
 1. Create a PHP shell